-2021 Salaries
+2022 Salaries

 The named executive officers receive a base salary to compensate them for services rendered to our company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
-In connection with our initial public offering, our board of directors increased the annual base salary for Mr. Karande from \$486,160 to \$535,000, increased the annual base salary of Dr. Sawhney from \$355,000 to \$400,000, and increased the annual base salary for Dr. McCauley from \$354,487 to \$420,000, in each case, effective upon the date of our initial public offering.
+For 2022, the annual base salaries for Mr. Karande, Dr. Moore, Ms. Zeng, and Dr. Sawhney were \$560,000, \$505,000, \$435,000, and \$414,000, respectively.
+The base salaries for Mr. Karanda and Dr. Sawhney were effective March 1, 2022.

-2021 Annual Bonuses
+2022 Annual Bonuses

-Each of Mr. Karande, Dr. Sawhney and Dr. McCauley was eligible to receive an annual bonus under the annual bonus program we maintain for all employees.
-For 2021, the target bonus amounts, expressed as a percentage of base salary, for Mr. Karande, Dr. Sawhney and Dr. McCauley were 50%, 40% and 40%, respectively.
-The target bonuses for Dr. Sawhney and Dr. McCauley were each increased from 35%, in connection with our initial public offering.
-Annual bonuses for 2021 were based on the attainment of both corporate and individual performance goals as recommended by the compensation committee and determined by the board of directors.
-The corporate performance goals for 2021 were based on the achievement of company growth metrics, developing the Company's research and development programs, and financing objectives.
-The individual performance goals for 2021 were based on each named executive officer's performance in their individually assigned duties and responsibilities.
-For 2021, Mr. Karande received a bonus equal to 100% of his target amount, or \$267,500, Dr. Sawhney received a bonus equal to 100% of his target amount, or \$160,000, and Dr. McCauley received a bonus equal to 115% of his target amount, or \$193,000.
+Each of Mr. Karande, Dr. Moore, and Ms. Zeng was eligible to receive an annual bonus under the annual bonus program we maintain for all employees.
+For 2022, the target bonus amounts, expressed as a percentage of base salary, for Mr. Karande, Dr. Moore, and Ms. Zeng were 55%, 40%, and 40%, respectively.
+Annual bonuses for 2022 were based on the attainment of both corporate and individual performance goals as recommended by the compensation committee and determined by the board of directors.
+The corporate performance goals for 2022 were based on the achievement of company growth metrics, developing the Company's research and development programs, and financing objectives.
+The individual performance goals for 2022, were based on each named executive officer's performance in his or her individually assigned duties and responsibilities.
+For 2022, Mr. Karande received a bonus equal to 80% of his target amount, or \$246,400, Dr. Moore received a bonus equal to 83% of his pro-rated target amount, or \$167,660, and Ms. Zeng were to reflect their partial year of employment.
+Dr. Sawhney was not eligible for a 2022 bonus due to his departure in July 2022.